 Specific Requirements

-Verify the licensee is in compliance with the license requirements
+Verify the licensee is in compliance with the license requirements or procedures for implementation of radiation exposure controls.

-Verify that the licensee uses, to the extent practical, process or engineering controls to occupational doses ALARA in accordance with 10 CFR 20.1101(b).
+Verify that the licensee uses, to the extent practical, process or engineering controls to get occupational doses ALARA in accordance with 10 CFR 20.1101(b).

-Verify that the licensee uses, to the extent practical, process or engineering controls to the concentration of airborne radioactive material in with 10 CFR 20.1701.
+Verify that the licensee uses, to the extent practical, process or engineering controls to keep the concentration of airborne radioactive material in compliance with 10 CFR 20.1701.

 02.05 Calibration and Radiation Surveys